Cuba Gains Independence

 Cuba was a Spanish colony until Spain’s defeat in the Spanish-American War.
 The war originated in the Cuban struggle for independence but the United States had a bigger role than Spain.

-In 1898, American president William McKinley sent the United States battleship Maine to Cuba to protect American citizens.
-Angry crowds protested when the battleship arrived because they felt the Maine was a threatening gesture to Cuba.
-That night, the city was awakened by a blast that sank the Maine, killing more than 250 crewmen.
+Less than a month after the arrival of the battleship, the city of Havana was awakened by a blast that sank the Maine, killing more than 250 crewmen.
 The cause of the disaster was not uncovered.
 The Americans blamed underwater mines, while Spanish investigators insisted it was an internal explosion.
 The American people were outraged.

 The United States recognized Cuba as an independent nation, but would not agree to withdraw their forces unless the Cubans agreed to several conditions.
-The Platt Amendment was passed by the American Congress in 1901 and added to the Cuban constitution.
-It gave the United States the right to lease land for a naval base on Cuban territory, and gave the United States the right to intervene with military force should events on the island seem to be dangerous to American interests.
+The Platt Amendment was passed by the American Congress in 1901 and was added to the Cuban constitution.
+It gave the United States the right to lease land for a naval base on Cuban territory and gave the United States the right to intervene with military force should events on the island seem to be dangerous to American interests.
 The United States occupied Cuba from 1906 to 1909, and again in 1912.
 This angered many Cubans, who felt they were putting themselves under the control of a foreign power.